 The cultural, social, and historical aspects that define Spanish identity are examined from the eighteenth century to the modern period.
 The major literary currents associated with each period are also studied.

-Prerequisite: SPAN 202 or consent of department chair.
+Prerequisite: SPAN 202 or SPAN 202W, or consent of department chair.

 Offered: Spring.